edamametechnologies/edamame_posture_cli/README.md

 ### Systemd Integration

-#### Using the Debian/Ubuntu Package (Recommended)
+#### Using the Debian/Ubuntu/Alpine Package (Recommended)

-If you installed via APT, the systemd service is already configured.
+If you installed via APT or APK, the service is already configured and enabled on boot (systemctl enable on Debian/Ubuntu, rc-update add default on Alpine).
 Simply edit `/etc/edamame_posture.conf`:

 ```bash
 sudo nano /etc/edamame_posture.conf